 Yup.
 My ex-husband had signed up to read my memoir.
 Only he used his real name and his real email address to do it, not the pseudonym I’ve given him.
 I know he still stalks me online and don’t usually give it a second thought, but that night I started to fill with rage.
 It began in my toes and had worked itself up to about my collarbone before I recognized it for the resurfacing trauma it was.

 Writing the memoir can also trigger such a response, but I’m aware of what I’m doing to myself and can mentally prepare to deal with the feelings before they morph into physical malady.
-Being triggered unexpectedly by some else—the asshole ex no less—well, that required time to gathering my wits.
+Being triggered unexpectedly by someone else—the asshole ex no less—well, that required time to gather my wits.

 In the middle of defending myself to myself in my head (don’t pretend you don’t do it too), I stopped abruptly, letting the amateur therapist in my brain take over.

 “It’s my story to tell.
 If he doesn’t like—” Me-Me was saying.

 “Didn’t you tell yourself he would probably pull a stunt like this when you started the project?”
 Therapist-Me interjected.

 “Huh?
 Oh.
 Yes.”

 “And what was your conclusion at that time?”
 Therapist-Me prodded.